Seek in the Dark: Reasoning via Test-Time Instance-Level Policy Gradient in Latent Space: Theoretical Analysis

 Mentioned in \Cref{sec: methodology}, the latent representations are independent, which results in the independence of the token update process, which at first glance may constrain the model's expressive capacity.
 In this subsection, we focus on decision problems \cite{arora2006computational_book}.
 Despite discrepancies between theoretical frameworks and practical challenges, valuable insights can be gained.
 Specifically, it is possible to demonstrate that the model's expressivity remains theoretically comparable in spite of the updating independence.

 Our method is strongly related to a TCS complexity class, Multi Prover Interactive Proofs \cite{benor1988MultiProver} or simply MIP.
 We initially outline the notations for multiple prover interactions and subsequently define the associated complexity class for our latent thought framework, which we later demonstrate is equivalent to MIP and the complexity class NEXP (solved in exponential time by a non-deterministic Turing Machine).
 Please refer to \Cref{app: mpip} for preliminaries.
+We list the relationship as follows: \begin{itemize} \item MIP: A verifier interacts with multiple non-communicating provers to decide membership in a language. \item \model: the optimized tokens, as they are updated independently, act like the non-communicated provers who jointly determine the outcome.
+After decoding the latent vectors, where each prover proposes its own output, the subsequent autoregressive generation is regarded as part of the verifier function $V$.
+Regarding the CoT initialization, recall that the MIP framework permits communication among provers \textit{before} the proving process begins.
+Accordingly, initializing the latent vectors with a CoT prompt can be interpreted as this pre-proof communication stage. \item MIP-Bounded (\model): Different from MIP, each prover in LatentSeek can only generate 1 token, whose number of bits is bounded.
+Furthermore, a polynomial proportion of tokens (such as, $\rho = 0.2$) is allowed to be optimized, leading to a polynomial number of provers. \end{itemize}

 \begin{definition}[Multiple Prover Interaction]

 Let $P_1, P_2,\ldots, P_k: \{0,1\}^* \rightarrow \{0,1\}^*$ be functions.
 A $n$-round interactions between the verifier $V$ and the provers $P_1, P_2, \ldots, P_k$, denoted by $\braket{(P_1, P_2, P_3, \ldots, P_k),V}(x)$ is the sequence of the following strings $q_{11}, q_{21}, \ldots, q_{k1}, a_{11}, a_{21}$, $\ldots, a_{k1}, q_{12}, \ldots, q_{k2}, a_{12}$, $ \ldots, a_{k2}$, $ \ldots, q_{1n}, q_{2n}, \ldots, q_{kn}, \ldots, a_{1n}, \ldots, a_{kn}, v$ defined as follows: